Issam El Maach

-Issam El Maach (عصام المعاش; born 1 February 2001) is a professional footballer who plays as a goalkeeper for Eredivisie club FC Twente.
+Issam El Maach (عصام المعاش; born 1 February 2001) is a professional footballer who plays as a goalkeeper for Eredivisie club Twente.
 Born in the Netherlands, he represents Morocco at under-23 international level.

 Club career

 Early career

 Born in Heerlen and raised in Helmond to Moroccan parents, El Maach began his football career with local club RKSV MULO before being recruited to the youth ranks of VVV-Venlo.
 In 2016 he moved to the youth academy of SBV Vitesse, from where he was scouted and joined the Ajax Youth Academy a year later.

 Ajax

 El Maach signed a two-year contract with Ajax in 2017 with an option for an additional year.
 He made his professional debut with the reserves team Jong Ajax in the Eerste Divisie on 18 January 2018 in a 4–1 loss to RKC Waalwijk.
 Jong Ajax ended the season as champions of the second division, becoming the first reserves team to win a championship since the introduction of reserves teams in professional football in the Netherlands.

 He made his first team debut on 11 January 2019 in a friendly game against Brazilian club Flamengo in the Florida Cup.

-On June 26th, 2020 it was announced that El Maach contract was not going to be extended leaving him eligible to find a new club.
+On 26 June 2020, it was announced that El Maach contract was not going to be extended leaving him eligible to find a new club.